 I want to be successful because I want to bring light to Bosnia and Hercegovina, raising awareness to the atrocities and emphasizing that people cannot lose the culture and life they were born with, even through tough times.
 I want to empower my country.

 Merima is a political science, world culture, and religious studies senior at the University of California, Los Angeles.
-Merima’s involvement in her community includes organizing events to increase awareness of issues that affect women, Muslims, and the genocide in her hometown of Srebrenica.
+Merima’s involvement in her community includes organizing events to increase awareness of issues that affect women, Muslims, and the genocide in Srebrenica.
 She has written for numerous newspapers, interned for the UN Women Organization petitioning for recognition on the issue of genocide in Darfur, and has presented at over ten conferences.
 Her professional goal is to become a lawyer, prosecuting war criminals at The Hague International Court of Justice.
 Watching her family struggle over the years, Merima quickly realized that an education is vital for her and her family’s happiness and success.

 Education has become my future and my present, aided by my past, and is something that so far, I have excelled in.